-Héroux-Devtek and its subsidiaries specialize in the design, development, manufacture, repair and overhaul of landing gear systems and components used in the Aerospace market.
+Héroux-Devtek and its subsidiaries specialize in the design, development, manufacture, repair and overhaul of landing gear and hydraulic systems and components used in the Aerospace market.

-The Corporation is one of the largest landing gear companies in the world, supplying both the commercial and military sectors of the Aerospace market with new landing gear systems and components as well as aftermarket products and services (including spare parts and repair and overhaul services).
+The Corporation is one of the largest landing gear companies in the world, supplying both the commercial and military sectors of the Aerospace market with new landing gear and hydraulic systems and components as well as aftermarket products and services (including spare parts and repair and overhaul services).
+Following the acquisition of APPH, the Corporation covers Europe and North American markets.
 In the commercial sector, the Corporation is active in the large commercial and business jet, regional aircraft and helicopter markets.
-On the military side, the Corporation provides parts and services for all major military aircraft, mainly in the United States ("U.S.").
-As such, a significant portion of the Corporation's sales are made to a limited number of customers located in the U.S. and Canada.
+On the military side, the Corporation provides systems, parts and services for military aircraft mainly in both the U.S. and in Europe.
+As such, a significant portion of the Corporation's sales are made to a limited number of customers located in Europe, the U.S. and Canada.

-The Corporation's head office is located in Longueuil, Québec with facilities in the Greater Montreal area (Longueuil, Laval and St-Hubert); Kitchener and Toronto, Ontario; as well as Springfield and Cleveland, Ohio.
-All facilities are involved in the fabrication of landing gear systems and components with the exception of the Toronto facility (Magtron), which manufactures electronic enclosures, heat exchangers and cabinets for airborne radar, electro-optic systems and aircraft controls.
-This facility provides competencies in vacuum and dip brazing metal joining technologies and became Canada's first facility to be Nadcap certified in aluminum vacuum brazing.
+The Corporation's head office is located in Longueuil, Québec with facilities in the Greater Montreal area (Longueuil, Laval and St-Hubert); Kitchener and Toronto, Ontario; Springfield and Cleveland, Ohio, Wichita, Kansas; as well as Bolton, Runcorn and Nottingham in the U.K. All facilities are involved in the fabrication of landing gear systems and components with the exception of the Toronto facility (Magtron), which manufactures electronic enclosures, heat exchangers and cabinets for airborne radar, electro-optic systems and aircraft controls and the Bolton facility ("Bolton"), which manufactures fluid filter products.
+The Toronto facility provides competencies in vacuum and dip brazing metal joining technologies and became Canada's first facility to be Nadcap certified in aluminum vacuum brazing.